What You Need to Know About Geodetic Surveyor

 - Geodetic Computator

-In the United States, there were 44,800 jobs for Geodetic Surveyor in 2016.
+There were about 44,800 jobs for Geodetic Surveyor in 2016 (in the United States).
 New jobs are being produced at a rate of 11.2% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Geodetic Surveyor by 2026.
-There will be an estimated 3,800 positions for Geodetic Surveyor per year.
+The BLS estimates 3,800 yearly job openings in this field.

 The states with the most job growth for Geodetic Surveyor are Utah, Florida, and North Dakota.
 Watch out if you plan on working in Vermont, Washington, or Maine.
 These states have the worst job growth for this type of profession.